zauberzeug/rosys/docs/development.md

 # Development

-## Pushing Code to Robot
+## Pushing Code to the Robot

 To get the code onto the robot you can simply pull your repository.
 But this requires you to have login credentials on an external machine.
 And editing files must be done on slow hardware compared to development workstations and laptops.
 If you use [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) or similar to do actual development on these slow systems, everything feels like jelly.
 Especially if you run powerful extensions like [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).

-That's why we at [Zauberzeug](https://zauberzeug.com) created a small open source tool called [LiveSync](https://github.com/zauberzeug/livesync).
+That is why we at [Zauberzeug](https://zauberzeug.com) created a small open source tool called [LiveSync](https://github.com/zauberzeug/livesync).
 It combines a local filesystem watcher with rsync to copy changes to a (slow) remote target whenever your local code changes.
 This approach has multiple advantages:

-- own choosing of IDE and tooling
+- work with your personal choice of IDE and tooling
-- locally able to run tests (or the production code)
+- run tests (or simulate the production code) locally
-- simultaneously continuous deployment of the development code to the target environment (where auto-reload ensures live preview)
+- continuously deploy the development code to the target environment (where auto-reload ensures live preview)
 - almost no overhead on the (slow) target

 ## Logging